nezaj/web-bitelog/src/data/notes.md

+### 12/6/2020

+Thoughts for this week

+-   Ate pretty clean M -> TH
+-   Got some baked cookies from a friend, was a great gift and indulged a bit.
+-   Ate >6K calories on Friday, which was extreme.
+Ended up just letting go
+-   To make up for the extreme excess, I fasted for two days straight, also extreme
+-   This week had the largest intra-week weight difference ~6.8lbs.
+-   Lowest weight: Monday, 147.8 (post fast from previous week)
+-   Highest weight: Saturday, 154.6 (post 6k calories on Friday)
+-   Despite extremes, met goal of <2 red days.
+Also kept average carbs to <200/day
+-   Also was connected to at least 3 workouts -- but barely.

+This was another strange week.
+Monday -> Thursday were pretty good with solid workouts on Monday + Wednesdays.
+Started Jiu-Jitsu again this week which was great.
+On Friday however I went to a friend's party and let go.
+To top it off, I ate 2lbs of ice cream after coming home.
+This was my biggest calorie day since I started logging.
+This also caused a huge (but temporary) increase on the scale, leading to my largest intra-week weight range.
+To make up for this I fasted for 2 days straight, or what came out to be ~55hours between the ice cream and my next meal.
+Another record since starting to record.

+Despite these extremes happy to say I did meet both my goals last week (although somewhat barely i.e. working out).
+I'm glad the goals were more realistic.
+I want to push harder on the workout goal so will be more ambitious for next week.

+I'm aware we've been ordering out more and more.
+I prefer not to cook during the day/afternoon now since it interferes with our working schedule.
+We don't eat junk when we do delivierywhich is good, But still some of the food is loaded with sodium and I know that's not optimal for work-outs + Jiu-Jitsu.
+Last week I tried cooking in the evening for consumption the following day.
+This worked out pretty well and I want to try making this a habit going forward.

+I also ordered some bananas, bread, and sunflower-seed butter again.
+I noticed that eating a carb-centric meal 2-3 hours before working out with Trevor or Jiu-Jitsu has a noticeable impact on my energy levels.
+Previously I would eat a more carb heavy meal earlier in the day and a protein heavy meal for dinner.
+Will try switching it up so that the protein heavy meal is for breakfast/lunch and the carb loaded meal is for dinner M-F.

+For the following week will shoot for these goals.

+-   2 or less red days
+-   Workout all 7 days, following new schedule (VT + runs + test + weekend workouts)
+-   Cook food for next day at least 3x
+-   Jiu-Jitsu at least 3x

 ### 11/29/2020

 Quick thoughts for this week

-* Thanksgiving week turned out to be a doozy in terms of diet and fitness.
+-   Thanksgiving week turned out to be a doozy in terms of diet and fitness.
-* Ate pretty clean Monday -> Wednesday
+-   Ate pretty clean Monday -> Wednesday
-* Thursday -> Saturday was rougher.
+-   Thursday -> Saturday was rougher.
-* Ate >4K calories on Thanksgiving, although this was expected
+-   Ate >4K calories on Thanksgiving, although this was expected
-* Tried fasting for most of Friday, but gave in to cravings and ate cake which lead to >3K calories
+-   Tried fasting for most of Friday, but gave in to cravings and ate cake which lead to >3K calories
-* Fasted for most of Friday but had dinner with friends and then ice cream
+-   Fasted for most of Friday but had dinner with friends and then ice cream
-* Successfully fasted full day on Sunday
+-   Successfully fasted full day on Sunday
-* Ended up with 3 green days, 2 red days, and 2 blue days.
+-   Ended up with 3 green days, 2 red days, and 2 blue days.
 Did not hit 5+ green days.
-* Overall calories were >2k avg for the week, but not as bad as coudl have been given it was Turkey day week
+-   Overall calories were >2k avg for the week, but not as bad as coudl have been given it was Turkey day week
-* Did not exercise though Thursday -> Sunday.
+-   Did not exercise though Thursday -> Sunday.

 Looking at my goals from last week, I literally did not hit a single one.
 Somewhat disappointing.
 Reflecting on exercise, I realize I've been getting disconnected